velmie/x/envx/README.md

 - `WithCustomValidator(name, validator)`: Add a custom validation directive
 - `WithTypeHandler(type, handler)`: Register a handler for a specific type
 - `WithKindHandler(kind, handler)`: Register a handler for a specific reflection kind
+- `WithResolver(resolver)`: Use a custom resolver for retrieving values instead of the default one

 ### Custom Validation